 - Using too many exfoliants may affect your skin’s comfort.

-- Redness, stinging, sensitivity, and dehydration are common consequences.
+- Redness, sensitivity, and dehydration are common consequences.

 How to Use Them Safely: